 \subsection{Results on the JIGSAWS Dataset}

-Except for the Olympic Events, we also conduct experiments on the surgical skills assessment dataset JIGSAWS.
-We first select the best model for each fold like CoRe~\cite{yu2021group42}, then we average the results of four-folds.
-The results of our proposed UD-AQA and other classic methods are shown in Table~\ref{table3}.
+In addition to the Olympic Events, we also conduct experiments on the surgical skills assessment dataset JIGSAWS.
+We first select the best model for each fold like CoRe~\cite{yu2021group42}, then we average the results of four folds.
+The results of our proposed UD-AQA and other classic methods are presented in Table~\ref{table3}.

-From the results we can observe that our UD-AQA achieves the best result in all activities (0.87 for S, 0.93 for NP, and 0.86 for KT), and a new state-of-the-art average correlation (0.89), which outperforms the recent CoRe~\cite{yu2021group42} by a large margin of 4\%.
-In terms of R-$\ell_2$, our UD-AQA also outperforms CoRe by 0.226.
-The results clearly suggest that introducing uncertainty can benefit to AQA task.
+From the results, we can observe that our UD-AQA achieves the best result in all activities (0.87 for S, 0.93 for NP, and 0.86 for KT), and establishes a new state-of-the-art average correlation (0.89).
+The performance gain is significant, surpassing the second-best CoRe~\cite{yu2021group42} by a large margin of 4\%.
+In terms of R-$\ell\_2$, our UD-AQA also outperforms CoRe by 0.226.
+These results suggest that the introduction of uncertainty can significantly benefit the AQA task.